-KL Forest Eco Park is a tiny speckle of greenery at Bukit Nanas, just below the KL Tower that looms over the city.
+KL Forest Eco Park is a tiny speckle of greenery in Bukit Nanas, just below the KL Tower that looms over the city.
 Many don’t know that there is a canopy walk suitable even for the little ones, and the trails on the hill are short and extremely child-friendly.
 There are stairs, though, so leave the stroller at home.

 Apparently 9 hectares of eco park remain today of the greenery gazetted in the early 1900s.
-The canopy walk is about 200 metres long, so suitable for even those with limited walking capacity.
+The canopy walk is about 200 metres long, so it’s suitable for even those with limited walking capacity.
 With energetic jumping beans-type children you can probably make it up the canopy walk and back down in half an hour, but can easily meander longer along the hilly paths.

 The recent closure of FRIM’s canopy walk was a bit of a blow to many and while Bukit Nanas is by no means a serious hiking destination and the backdrop of concrete jungle is quite a contrast to the greenery, it is still a nice place to bring the kids for a bit of walking and a feel of the forest, bugs and birds.